 What kind of computer do I need to complete the course?

 The courses are completely online, so your computer is an important part of your learning experience.
-We recommend the following minimum computer system specs:

 Ready to sign up for courses?